hydego17/681d10e2-09b6-4066-9ddc-b95325c4fe0c/README.md

 - [**React Query**](https://tanstack.com/query/latest)
 - [**TailwindCSS**](https://tailwindcss.com) & [**shadcn/ui**](https://ui.shadcn.com/) for styling

-The data is consumed from [Random User Generator API](https://randomuser.me).
+The data is consumed from [Dummy JSON API](https://dummyjson.com/docs).
 Head over to their documentation for more details.

 ## Installation